Academic Resource Center

 ||Phone: (302) 225-6265

-Advisors in the Financial Aid/Advisement Office assist students in class scheduling, processing financial aid, graduation petitioning, and maintaining academic records, including transcripts.
+Advisors in the Advising Office assist students in class scheduling, online registration, and graduation petitioning.
 They also monitor and enforce academic standards, provide students, upon request, with up-to-date academic information on academic policies and procedures, and assist students with general academic-related matters.
 Students interested in learning more about the diversity of the student body at the College may contact the Registrar's Office.

-Campus Web provides students with access to the College's learning management software (LMS), class schedules, course offerings, grade reports, unofficial transcripts, degree requirements, student finances, online payments, financial aid information and more.
+Campus Web provides students with access to the College's learning management software (LMS), class schedules, online registration, course offerings, grade reports, unofficial transcripts, degree requirements, student finances, online payments, financial aid information and more.
 The LMS allows students to view course syllabi, handouts, assignments, and course-related grades as well as to take tests and email classmates and faculty.
 Current classes are listed in the My Courses quick link (left menu) 14 days prior to the start of the class until 14 days after the end of the class.
-Students should explore the different tabs within the Campus Web portal which contain academic, career services, finance, library, campus life, safety, and technology resources as well as general announcements.
+Students should explore the different tabs within the Campus Web portal which contain registration, advising & registrar, career services, finances, library, campus life, campus safety, and technology resources as well as general announcements.
 Access the portal at https://go.gbc.edu/cw.
 See the Student Network Account section for more information on the student's GBC Network username and password.

 ||Phone: (302) 225-6256